10 Snake Species Native To Zimbabwe

 Source: public domain

 This snake measures up to 112cm, and rarely bites or lunges wildly.
 Instead, purple glossed snakes prefer to entrance their enemies.
-They hide their head and move their tail, which looks virtually identical, in a rhythmical pattern so that predators get distracted and attack the wrong thing.
-This isn’t a problem for us, as most humans aren’t hellbent on destroying a snake’s brain, but running far away before it can bite them.
-This species possesses venom, but its properties are barely understood.
-It’s assumed to be mild, possibly capable of causing swelling.
+They hide their head and move their tail, which looks virtually identical, in a rhythmical pattern so that predators get distracted and attack the wrong body part.
+This isn’t a problem for us, as most humans aren’t hellbent on destroying a snake’s brain, but running far away before the snake can bite them.

 Purple glossed snakes mainly prey on another underground family: the worm lizards, legless reptiles which look like snakes themselves.
 Species confirmed in their diet include Monopeltis luandae, Anchieta’s worm lizard, and Zygaspis violacea.